 - Nondisclosure of evidence against the accused

 Due process requirements can vary widely based on the facts and circumstances of a particular case.
 The best way to protect your due process rights is to contact an attorney as soon as you can.
 If, however, your case has already come to a conclusion and you believe that a school violated your due process rights, an attorney may still help after the fact.
 In addition, you may initiate a Title IX enforcement action against your school that could potentially result in compensation for you.
-To discuss the specifics of your case with an attorney, call our office today.
+To discuss the specifics of your case with one of our highly knowledgeable Title IX and Conduct Code attorneys, call our office today.

 Title IX Changes May Favor the Due Process Rights of the Accused